Home → Maine State Library Special Collections

 From 1972 through 1994, the Library created an index to significant Maine news and obituaries in the Augusta newspaper, the Kennebec Journal.
 This card catalog index is available in the Library.

 The idea of a Maine Author Collection originated with Henry Dunnack, a former State Librarian, who in the 1920's began to collect the literary works of Maine authors.
 For the purpose of this collection, a Maine author is broadly defined to include not only Maine natives, but also those who have become Maine residents, part-time residents, and authors writing about Maine.
 A unique file of correspondence with many of the authors adds to the value and interest of the collection, as do inscriptions in many of the books.
+Correspondence related to the collection organized by individual author is in Digital Maine

 In addition, the State Library offers the Maine Writers Database.